<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 Grand Jury Suite Example 2 - Fentress Inc.

-In some instances, in the absence of suitable space, courtrooms are used for grand jury proceedings.
-Unfortunately, this solution can interfere with the principal use of the courtroom.
+In some instances, courtrooms are used for grand jury proceedings in the absence of suitable space.
+Unfortunately, this solution can interfere with the courtroom's principal use.

-Lack of respect sometimes comes back to bite you
+A lack of respect sometimes comes back to bite you.

-In addition to the deficient accommodations that are apparent in the following photo of a grand jury suite, this basement room also proved to be problematic for maintaining confidentiality.
-As explained to me by the deputy prosecutor with whom I toured the space, the suite was located on a narrow public hallway near a second point of controlled access to the courthouse.
+In addition to the deficient accommodations in the following photo of a grand jury suite, this basement room also proved problematic for maintaining confidentiality.
+As the deputy prosecutor with whom I toured the space explained to me, the suite was on a narrow public hallway near a second point of controlled access to the courthouse.
 Public traffic passed by the suite sufficiently close to the door so that jury discussions could be faintly heard in the hallway.
-This required an extra guard to be stationed in front of the door when the grand jury was in session; solely to keep people from stopping there and listening to the proceedings.
+This required an extra guard to be stationed in front of the door when the grand jury was in session to keep people from stopping and listening to the proceedings.

 Grand Jury Suite Example 3 - Fentress Inc.